StephenGriffies/StephenGriffies.github.io/_pages/aspirations.md

 engineers at LOCEAN, along with a community of 40-50 graduate students and postdos.
-LOCEAN is within the Sorbonne Universite and is located in the Latin Quarter of Paris, which offers a wealth of intellectual and cultural opportunities.
+LOCEAN is within the Sorbonne Universite and is located in the Latin Quarter of Paris, which offers a wealth of intellectual and cultural opportunities and exchanges.
+Furthermore, the postdoc is part of the broader European NEMO community, which offers many opportunities to collaborate with a wide range of theoretical and applied ocean scientists.

-Salary is commensurate with experience and comes with the benefits of a French employee (e.g., generous health care and vacation).
+Salary is commensurate with experience and comes with the standard benefits of a French employee (e.g., generous health care, unemployment insurance, and nine weeks vacation).
 The position is renewable annually (based on progress) with funding for two to three years.

 **Postdoc Application Requirements**